XUKEREN/vcfannotatoR/README.md

 ### Examples
 #### Command line examples
-You can type the following in the command line, which will return a tsv file `Challenge_data.annotated.tsv` in the input directory:
+**Use case 1:** You can type the following in the command line, which will return a tsv file `Challenge_data.annotated.tsv` in the input directory:
 ```bash
 Rscript vcfannotatoR.R --input_dir ./data -I Challenge_data.vcf
 ````
 An example output can be found here: [Challenge_data.annotated.tsv](/data/Challenge_data.annotated.tsv)

-You can type the following in the command line, which will return a complete set of output files in the input directory:
+**Use case 2:** You can type the following in the command line, which will return a complete set of output files in the input directory:
 ```bash
 Rscript vcfannotatoR.R --input_dir ./data -I Challenge_data.vcf --getmeta TRUE --getinfo TRUE --getformat TRUE
 ````